NDSU-Geddes-Lab/cultured-microbe-identification/README.md

 - Place your fastq files to be processed in the `input` sub-folder.
 - Place your Silva taxonomy database in the `db` folder.

 *Note: These are just the defaults.
-Paths to input, output, and database folders can be changed manually in the RMarkdown notebook or via command line arguments in the CLI script.*
+Paths to input, output, and database folders can be changed manually using the appropriate command line arguments.*

 ## Running the workflow